Converting TensorFlow Slim Image Classification Model Library Models¶

 tar xzvf inception_v1_2016_08_28.tar.gz

 .pb) containing the architecture of the topology.
-Note, this file doesn’t contain the neural network weights and cannot be used for inference.
+This file does not contain the neural network weights and cannot be used for inference.

 python3 tf_models/research/slim/export_inference_graph.py \ --model_name inception_v1 \ --output_file inception_v1_inference_graph.pb

-Model Optimizer comes with the summarize graph utility, which identifies graph input and output nodes.
+Model conversion API comes with the summarize graph utility, which identifies graph input and output nodes.
 Run the utility to determine input/output nodes of the Inception V1 model:

 python3 <PYTHON_SITE_PACKAGES>/openvino/tools/mo/utils/summarize_graph.py --input_model ./inception_v1_inference_graph.pb